ccm36/sqool/README.md

 #sqool
 This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+I used this as an introduction into working with databases